 - The Special Education Law

-- Ministry of Education Director Circular 5761/3a from 01.11.2000 - Procedure for providing educational assistance to ill children at home by means of the Tlalim organization
+- Ministry of Education Director Circular 5776/4(a) from 07.12.2015 - Procedure for providing educational assistance to ill children at home by means of a Ministry of Education provider].

 - Knesset Information and Research Center: The Education System's Treatment of Hospitalized and Homebound Children